parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-somyaThis benchmark uses the [Memcached][memcachedWeb] data caching server, simulating the behavior of a Twitter caching server using a twitter dataset.
+somyaroraThis benchmark uses the [Memcached][memcachedWeb] data caching server, simulating the behavior of a Twitter caching server using a twitter dataset.
 The metric of interest is throughput expressed as the number of requests served per second.
 The workload assumes strict quality of service guarantees.